SK Gas eLNG Information Architecture Consulting

 SK Gas

-We began by understanding the principles of the LNG business and its overall processes, starting with a role-based analysis of users based on the industry’s value chain.
-This approach allowed us to grasp the fundamental attributes of the energy business, leading to a better understanding of its workflows and business processes.
+We began by understanding the principles of the LNG business and its overall process, starting with a role-based analysis of users grounded in the industry value chain.
+This enabled us to grasp the fundamental nature of the energy business, understand the core business processes, and establish standards for workflow.
+The biggest starting point was determining how to deliver a user experience that considers the LNG value chain as a foundation and integrates seamlessly with system screens.

-The expected outcomes of the project are as follows:
+The expected benefits of the project are as follows:

-Define a standard for menu access based on common B2B operations and integrated workflows.
+• First, standardization of B2B information architecture: defining standard menu access based on common tasks and linked workflows.

 01. Menu Tree & Storyboard Analysis

-By establishing the entire workflow based on the LNG value chain and its integration with the system, we aimed to ensure seamless business continuity within a timeline-based cycle and to help set processing standards for the system.
+By establishing an overall workflow linked to the system based on the LNG value chain, we aimed to ensure seamless task continuity within a timeline-based cycle and support the establishment of standards for system processing.

-This approach goes beyond simply listing menus; it involves exposing menus based on service scenarios and defining natural, seamless flows for subsequent actions.
+This approach goes beyond simply listing menus; it exposes menus based on the user’s service scenario and defines a natural flow that guides their next steps.

-01. Establishing Criteria for User Behavior Scenarios by Permission Level
+01. Establishing Work Behavior Scenario Criteria by User Permission

-By distinguishing between tasks that can be handled collaboratively and those that must be managed individually based on workflow, we were able to identify and address conflicts or redundancies.
+Based on the workflow, by distinguishing tasks that can be collaboratively handled according to each user’s unique role from those that must be handled individually, we were able to identify and check for conflicting or unnecessarily overlapping areas.

-02. Setting Menu Visibility Criteria by User Authority Based on User Experience Journey Timelines
+Establishing Menu Display Criteria by User Permission Based on Customer Experience Journey Timeline

 JOBS